axibase/docker-axibase-collector/README.md

  axibase/collector:latest
 ```

-To automatically configure a connection to the Axibase Time Series Database, add the `-atsd-url` parameter containing the ATSD hostname and https port (default 8443), as well as [collector account](https://axibase.com/docs/atsd/administration/collector-account.html) credentials:
+To automatically configure a connection to ATSD, add the `-atsd-url` parameter containing the ATSD hostname and https port (default 8443), as well as [collector account](https://axibase.com/docs/atsd/administration/collector-account.html) credentials:

 ```properties
 docker run \